 Just make sure you include the option to make a one-time gift, too.

-You can make your campaign even more engaging by creating a name for your base of recurring donors.
+You can make your campaign even more engaging by creating a name for your recurring donor program.

 People love being part of something bigger than themselves, and joining a group of like-minded individuals to make a difference can be very appealing.